Take a 1-min quiz to get a Personal Meal Plan Male Female

 There are essentially two phases to a bodybuilding diet: bulking and cutting.

-The bulking phase is designed to gain maximum muscle while adding little amounts of body fat, while the cutting phase is used to lose any excess flab gained during the bulking period.
+The bulking phase is designed to gain maximum muscle while adding little amounts of body fat, while the cutting phase is used to lose any excess flab that is gained during the bulking period.

-You should also take in more protein than you are currently taking in (1g per pound of bodyweight).
-This will ensure that your body is filled with plenty of nutrients and amino acids which will help build muscle mass faster than on a normal diet.
+You should also take in more protein than you’re currently taking in (1g per pound of body weight).
+This will ensure your body is filled with plenty of nutrients and amino acids, which will help build muscle mass faster than on a normal diet (12).

-The macro ratios for the bulking phase are (7):
+The macro ratios for the bulking phase are:

 • Protein: 25–30%